 When taken together, there is a greatly increased risk of serious bleeding complications.

 These two medications may seem harmlessly unrelated, but together they can be devastating.
 Warfarin stops the blood from coagulating and is commonly called a blood thinner.
 Ibuprofen also has “blood-thinning” properties.
 When taken together, there is a greatly increased risk of serious bleeding complications.
-Simply, these two drugs taken together can make it easier for you to bleed and harder to stop.
+Simply put, these two drugs taken together can make it easier for you to bleed and harder for you to stop bleeding.
 It can even be fatal if the complications are not promptly and properly dealt with.

 Multi-Symptom Cold Medicine and Tylenol

 It’s a miserable day.
 You’ve caught a nasty cold and now you have a splitting headache from all the coughing and sneezing.
 You’ve taken multi-symptom meds, like DayQuil, for your cold, but you need to handle this headache!
-Before you go and take a dose of that Tylenol, take another look at your cold meds.
-Taken together may have disastrous effects.
+Before you go and take a dose of Tylenol, take another look at your cold meds.
+Taken together, multi-symptom cold medicine and Tylenol may have disastrous effects.

-Combining these medications can dangerous because it can lead to an overdose.
+Combining these medications can be dangerous, because it can lead to an overdose.

 Antidepressants and Painkillers